 Key takeaways:

-Personal loans with longer repayment terms tend to have lower monthly payments.
+Personal loans with longer repayment terms tend to have lower monthly payments but you pay more interest.

-Choosing a shorter term could make your monthly payments higher but lower your overall loan cost.
+Choosing a shorter term could make your monthly payments higher but reduce your overall loan cost.

 The right loan for you depends on the payments you can afford and your financial goals.

 Personal loans can be a very flexible borrowing option.
-When you get a personal loan, you can use it for almost anything you want.
-For example, you could get a personal loan to consolidate debt, or use your personal loan for a big purchase or home improvement project you want to pay off over time.
+You can use them for almost anything.
+For example, you could get a debt consolidation loan, or use the funds for a big purchase or home improvement project you want to pay off over time.

-When you apply for a personal loan, you have a few choices to make.
+But that flexibility means you also have choices to make when you apply for a personal loan.
 One of the most important is what type of repayment term you want.

 Why longer loan terms look attractive